PoliticalSnail/Fork.gg-MacOs/README.md

 # Fork

-:construction::warning::construction:Important: This repository is not production ready.
-Please use [Fork-legacy](https://github.com/ForkGG/Fork-legacy) for now.
-Updates about this on [Discord](https://discord.fork.gg):construction::warning::construction:
+:construction::warning::construction:Important: This is a personal project and a port of ForkGG to Mac.
+Please use [Fork-legacy](https://github.com/ForkGG/Fork-legacy) For Current Windows Version.:construction::warning::construction:

 This is the successor of Fork-legacy and aims to be a general purpose Minecraft Server Manager GUI, that allows individuals to host Minecraft servers with very little knowledge.

 ---

-## Key features
+## Key expected features

 - Originally made for windows only fixed by me for MacOs
 - Clean and seamless UI